bas080/Patroon.js/README.md

 Make sure to understand and setup the ["Literate"][2] tool before contributing.

 The source code should be edited using the `index.lit` file.
 Run `npm t` to test the changes.
-This compiles the source code and runs the tape tests.
+This "weaves" the source code and runs the tape tests.

 [1]:https://bas080.github.io/Patroon.js/
 [2]:https://github.com/zyedidia/Literate